 Like tarred memories of arteries you inhaled

 Or the wax drip left at the lip of mussel shells

 By birds on drained bays when they scoop out their music.

 Each year I feel your absence erupt.

 Wales Arts Review described Glyn Edwards recently as one of the ‘most exciting young voices in Welsh poetry’.
-He is currently completing his debut collection, Conversations, that investigates both historical and personal responses to Britain’s most popular verse.
+He is currently completing his debut collection, Conversations (to be published by The Lonely Press), that investigates both historical and personal responses to Britain’s most popular verse.

 Copyright © Glyn Edwards.
 Image © Jo Mazelis.